-- Termly reports that are sent out to parents; - Parent consultation meetings, Pupil Progress Meetings and annual Parents Evenings; - We hold a coffee morning for parents / carers of students in REACH. - We conduct additional and individualised induction / transition meetings with Parents / carers of year 6 students staring the next academic year. - We hold Multi-agency meetings with parents as required. - Students with complex needs may have a statement of SEND of an Education, Healthcare Plan (EHCP); these are formally reviewed on an annual basis.
+- Regular reports that are sent out to parents/carers; - Parent/carers consultation meetings, Student Progress Meetings and annual Progress Evenings; - We hold a coffee morning for parents / carers of students in REACH. - We conduct additional and individualised induction / transition meetings with Parents / carers of year 6 students staring the next academic year. - We hold Multi-agency meetings with parents as required; - Students with complex needs may have a statement of SEND of an Education, Healthcare Plan (EHCP); these are formally reviewed on an annual basis.